Code

 ```

-The "dark" theme is the same as "darkgrid" but without the grid lines.
+The "dark" theme is similar to "darkgrid" but without the grid lines.

 ```{python}